louisfaury/cruxponent/content/post/pomdp.md

 Before discussing the main implications behind this stark difference with fully observed MDPs, let's first clarify what we mean by observations.
-We will stay true to our [MDP series](../mdp_basics) and stick with finite state and actions spaces.
+We will stay true to our [MDP series](../mdp_basics) and stick with finite state and actions spaces for simplicity.
 Similarly, the observation space will remain finite.

 ### Observation model
 The basic ingredients of MDPs are still relevant for POMDPs.
 From our MDP series we will keep our notations for the state space